Don Cossacks: Don Cossacks in World War II

-On 20 April 1936 the earlier ban on Cossacks serving in the Red Army was lifted.
-Later the same year two existing Red Army cavalry divisions were re-designated as Don Cossacks.
-By 1939 a number of these regiments had been issued with traditional Cossack uniforms, in ceremonial and field service versions.
+In April 1936, the earlier ban on Cossacks serving in the Red Army was lifted.
+Later in 1936, two existing Red Army cavalry divisions were re-designated as Don Cossacks.
+In 1939, a number of these regiments were issued with traditional Cossack uniforms, in ceremonial and field service versions.
 The dress of the Don Cossack units included dark-blue breeches with broad red stripes which had distinguished them prior to the Revolution.

 The Don Cossack Cavalry Corps saw extensive active service until 1943, after which its role diminished, as did that of the other remaining horse-mounted units in the Red Army.
 However Don Cossack cavalry was still in existence in 1945 and participated in the Victory Parade in Moscow.

 During World War II, the Don Cossacks mustered the largest single concentration of Cossacks within the German Army, the XVth SS Cossack Cavalry Corps, a great part of them former Soviet citizens.
 The XVth SS Cossack Cavalry Corps included the 1st Cossack Division and the 2nd Cossack Division.

 The majority of the Cossacks remained loyal to the Red Army.
 In the earliest battles, particularly the encirclement of Belostok, Cossack units such as the 94th Beloglisnky, 152nd Rostovsky and 48th Belorechensky regiments fought to their death.

 In the opening phase of the war, during the German advance towards Moscow, Cossacks were extensively used for raids behind enemy lines.
 The most famous of these took place during the Battle of Smolensk under the command of Lev Dovator, whose 3rd Cavalry Corps consisted of the 50th and 53rd Cavalry divisions from the Kuban and Terek Cossacks mobilised from the Northern Caucasus.
 The raid in ten days covered 300 km and destroyed the hinterlands of the 9th German Army before successfully breaking out.
 Whilst units under the command of General Pavel Belov, the 2nd Cavalry Corps of Don, Kuban and Stavropol Cossacks spearheaded the counter-attack onto the right flank of the 6th German Army, delaying its advance towards Moscow.